axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Plugin Features =

-Testimonials Widget Premium extends the Testimonials Widget plugin with additional selection options, caching, shortcodes and more.
+Testimonials Widget Premium extends the Testimonials Widget plugin with additional selection options, caching, excerpts, shortcodes and more.
 [Purchase Testimonials Widget Premium](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/) plugin for WordPress.
 In using it, You'll not be sorry.

 * Alternate destinations for "Read more" links
 * Built-in update notification